Jerusalem is full of great attractions, and a lot of them are free of charge! Here’s a list of the top free things to do in Jerusalem.

 The World Holocaust Remembrance Center opens its gates for free to the public.
 Here, you will be able to learn about the Holocaust and get to know its victims.
 While visiting the center, make sure to visit the Holocaust History Museum.
 The museum takes you through the history of the Holocaust, from its very beginning to its end.
 You can listen to videoed testimonies of survivors, read explanations, and see authentic items from the time.

 Before or after your visit, you can also visit the neighboring Mount Herzl National Cemetery.
-This is where many of the nation’s greatest leaders are buried alongside victims of terrorism acts and fallen IDF soldiers.
-Amongst the people who rest here are Theodor Herzl, the founder of modern political Zionism, Itzhak Rabin, the fifth Prime Minister of Israel, who signed on the peace agreement with Jordan in 1994, and Golda Meir, the first woman to be elected Prime Minister in Israel.
+This is where many of the nation’s greatest leaders are buried alongside victims of terrorist acts and fallen IDF soldiers.
+Amongst the people who rest here are Theodor Herzl, the founder of modern political Zionism, Itzhak Rabin, the fifth Prime Minister of Israel, who signed the peace agreement with Jordan in 1994; and Golda Meir, the first woman to be elected Prime Minister in Israel.

 How to get to Yad Vashem?
-Take the light rail train to “Mount Herzl” station (last station of the line).
-The entrance is just across the road.
+Take the light rail train to “Mount Herzl” station (the last station of the line).
+Then, you will need to walk about 10 minutes to the entrance to the museum.

 For more info, visit the official site of Yad Vashem.